romansokolik/LHL-Final-Project-Statistical-Modelling-with-Python/README.md

 1. Connecting to CityBikes API and retrieving data.
 2. Connecting to Foursquare and Yelp APIs and retrieving data.
-3. Joining collected and transforming collectd data.
+3. Joining and transforming collected data.
 4. Building a Model and further evaluation of the data.

 ## Process